Geoff Harvey: Nine Network

-Harvey came to Australia in the early 1960s to join EMI Records, then part of HMV, producing records for the label with Bryan Davies.
+Harvey came to Australia in the early 1960s to join EMI Music Australia, producing records for the label with Bryan Davies.
 He was only due to stay in the country for a year but decided to remain, finding work in the new medium of television.
 Harvey joined the Nine Network in 1961 working on Bob Rogers' Tonight Show.
 In 1963, he was appointed the musical director of Tonight with Dave Allen and then worked on The John Laws Show, Tonight Show with Charlie Brill and Mitzi McCall, Bandstand, Barry Crocker's Sound of Music and The Don Lane Show.
 His most prominent role was as the musical director of The Mike Walsh Show. and its successor Midday During the program's run he employed three bands which were rotated week to week.
 A firm advocate of live music on television, he often battled with the management of the network.
 During his time at Nine, he composed the theme songs for A Current Affair, Today, Sunday and The Sullivans, the latter being originally composed for the wedding of his first wife's cousin.

 From 1984 to 2002, Harvey was also the musical director of Carols by Candlelight in Melbourne at the Sidney Myer Music Bowl before his successor John Foreman took over in 2003.